 Secondly, Wirecutter is transparent about its motives and the fact that it receives a commission from affiliate links.
 In fact, the declaration is right there, front and centre on their homepage!
 For Wirecutter, this focus on openness and honesty infiltrates everything they do.
-They even call themselves the reader’s ‘geeky friend with next-level research skills who tests everything they buy so you don’t have to’.
+It even calls itself the reader’s ‘geeky friend with next-level research skills who tests everything they buy so you don’t have to’.

-Most of their product selections include some higher-priced items which are likely to generate some large commissions.
-So, as well as receiving more than 10 million monthly visits, it stands to reason that this affiliate website now employs a team of 60 and generated an estimated revenue of $1.5 billion in 2016 (according to One Man’s Brand).
+Most of the site's product selections include some higher-priced items which are likely to generate some large commissions.
+So, it stands to reason that this affiliate website was bringing in more than $20 million for the New York Times by 2018.